almostengr/almostengrwebsite/website/docs/projects/light-show-extender.md

 Current functionality includes allowing visitors to select the song(s) that they would like to play.
 This has been dubbed the Jukebox feature as you request the song, and the show plays it.
+Additional information, including the current weather and system temperatures are displayed on the website.
+This makes it easier to check on the status of the system and provides some additional information to the user about the show.

 ### Phase One

+I found a project called
+<a href="https://remotefalcon.com" target="_blank">Remote Falcon</a>
-I found a project called Remote Falcon that allows visitors to do some of the similar things that I wanted.
+that allows visitors to do some of the similar things that I wanted.
 However, it did lack some features.
 Remote Falcon is maintained by one of the individuals in the light show community.
 It is a personal project of his and he does not charge fees for the service.